 Her mantra has been – If it doesn’t challenge you it doesn’t change you.

 Over the years Mary has led the Leadership Public Speaking Course throughout the diocese, rolled out the Catch the Fire initiative and delivered the Diocesan Parish Executive Training Course fondly known as PET; she co-chaired numerous Toronto Diocesan Conventions, was part of the organizing committees for the 2005 and 2009 Provincial Conventions and the 2011 National Convention.
 In 2017 Mary was honoured to receive her Life Membership as well as her 25-year service pin.
-In 2018 Mary co-chaired the Ontario Provincial Convention and she is currently the co-chair for the 2021 National Convention which will be held in Toronto.
+In 2018 Mary co-chaired the Ontario Provincial Convention and she is currently the co-chair for the 2025 National Convention which will be held in Toronto.
+Mary currently chairs the Training and Development using Technology working group, part of the national strategic planning initiative.

-Mary has served on the Board of Directors for the Toronto Catholic Children’s Aid Society for 6 years and now currently serves on the Board of Directors for Catholic Charities for the Archdiocese of Toronto.
+Mary has served on the Board of Directors for the Toronto Catholic Children’s Aid Society for 6 years.
+She currently serves on the Board of Directors for Catholic Charities and is the chairperson for the Social Justice Committee for the Archdiocese of Toronto.

 Betsy joined the League with her mother’s encouragement in 1993 and has held several executive positions in her home council at St. Jerome Parish in Sault Ste.
 Marie.
 In 2011, she was appointed to the diocesan council and has served terms at that level as recording secretary, first vice president / Sault Ste.
-Marie regional chairperson, president-elect / chairperson of organization, president, and is currently past president/historian.
+Marie regional chairperson, president, past president/historian, and is currently spiritual development standing committee chairperson.

 As president Betsy chaired the 98th and 99th annual Sault Ste.
 Marie diocesan conventions in Sudbury (2018) and Sault Ste.
 Marie (2019).
 She participated in a very successful diocesan-wide food drive and many other projects which addressed the 2017-19 provincial theme of homelessness.
 She was blessed to present a CWL Life Membership, 2 Bellelle Guerrin Awards and the Ontario Provincial Social Justice Award to some sister CWL members in the Sault Ste.
 Marie diocese.